Documentation

 GEMINI_API_KEY=your_gemini_key

-# Optional: for Phase 8 (Langfuse observability)
+# Optional: for Part 2 (Langfuse observability)

 LANGFUSE_PUBLIC_KEY=pk-lf-...